OscarDS/pymemdyn/README.md

 You can download any version of **py-MEMdyn** by cloning the repository to your local machine using git.

-You will need to create a free personal account at bitbucket and send and e-mail to: [gpcruser@gmail.com](gpcruser@gmail.com) and you will be given access to the free repository.
+You will need to create a  free personal account at bitbucket and send and  e-mail  to:  [gpcruser@gmail.com](gpcruser@gmail.com)  requesting access to the code.
+After request processing from us you will be given access to the free repository.

 To install **py-MEMdyn** follow these steps: